stal-ix/ix/docs/INSTALL.md

 Fetch ix package manager, will be used later, from ix user before reboot, and by root user, after reboot:

 ```
-# we do not want to change out CWD
+# we do not want to change our CWD
 (cd home/root; git clone https://github.com/pg83/ix.git)
 ```